 LED Lighting has become very popular in the marine aquarium.
 The best LED lights for growing coral have higher wattage and improved functionality over cheaper LED fixtures.
+LED technology improved significantly over the last decade, 2017 has some great LED options for the coral hobbyist.

 Gone are the days of hot and expensive Halide lighting that required frequent bulb changes.
 Spectrum and intensity are often adjusted via a remote control.
 LED’s have won the marine coral lighting war for three main reasons: